 People personally identify with and are inspired by the brands they love.
-Studies actually show athletic performance improved when wearing Nike shoes, even though the shoes were virtually identical to a generic brand.
-People believed they would, and so they did.
-It’s the feeling of confidence, belonging, and trust in the product that galvanizes people.
+A study actually shows performance improved when using a Nike golf putter, even though they were virtually identical to a generic brand.
+People believed they would do better, and so they did.
+It’s the feeling of confidence and trust in a product that galvanizes people.

 - Google organizes massive information

 - Nike brings “inspiration and innovation” to every athlete in the world

 - Charities give us a way to feel good and do good

 A brand audit will reveal the real problem the company solves.

 An effective outcome in any brand audit may begin and end with answering the “why should anyone care?” question.
 It takes a big shovel to dig out that answer.
 But dig we must!

 Without a strong position and true value, a client’s offering is nothing more than a commodity.
 The only competitive advantage for this position is price, and it’s never low enough.

 We typically see this: “We offer great service.”
 Or, “We have 200 years of experience.”
 Even, “We are the leading…”.
 You may have all the experience in the world, but really, who cares?